growing-ai-like-a-child/growing-ai-like-a-child.github.io/pages/Seminars.md

       <img src="/assets/images/members/qingying_gao.jpg" alt="Qingying Gao" onerror="this.src='/assets/images/members/placeholder.jpg'">
     </div>
     <div class="seminar-abstract">
       Knowing others' intentions and taking others' perspectives are two core components of human intelligence that are considered to be instantiations of theory-of-mind.
 In this talk, I will discuss our recent work investigating intentionality understanding and level-2 perspective-taking in Vision Language Models (VLMs).
-We found VLMs achieving high performance on intentionality understanding but low performance on level-2 perspective-taking, suggesting a potential dissociation between simulation-based and theory-based theory-of-mind abilities in VLMs.
     </div>
     <div class="seminar-link">
       <a href="https://zoom.us/link">Zoom Link</a>